-Students progress towards achieving their EHCP outcomes are reported to Governors three times a year.
-Provision planning and targets are discussed with the student and their parents or carers at least three times a year, in line with the Code of Practice, although this may be more frequent if it is felt that changes need to be made to a student's provision.
+Social and emotional development is monitored using the Boxall Profile or Strengths and Difficulties Questionnaire.
+Provision plans and targets are discussed with the student and their parents or carers at least three times a year, in line with the Code of Practice, although this may be more frequent if it is felt that changes need to be made to a student's provision.
+Their progress towards achieving their EHCP outcomes is monitored and reported to Governors three times a year.